Other Commonly Asked Questions

 What is the Pay As You Drive option?

-Pay As You Drive is a unique concept in car insurance that offers all the benefits of Comprehensive insurance for a reduced cost.
-Available exclusively to people who don’t drive that much, Pay As You Drive helps you save, because you only pay for the kilometres you plan to drive.
+Pay As You Drive is a unique concept in car insurance.
+Designed specifically for cars that are driven 15,000km per year or less, it offers all the benefits of Comprehensive insurance, but you only pay for the kilometres you plan to drive.
+Here's a summary of how it works:

 Do I qualify for Pay As You Drive cover?